The San Diego Padres, like every other major league baseball team, retired the number 42.

 Robinson played 10 years for the Brooklyn Dodgers, from 1947 to 1956.
 He played in 1,382 games and stepped up to the plate 4,877 times.
 Robinson finished with a respectable batting line of .311/.409/.474 with 137 home runs and 734 runs batted in.
 He was a great major league ball player.

 Robinson was the 1947 National League Rookie of the year and the 1949 National League MVP.
 That MVP year, he hit an astonishing .342 with 16 homers and 124 runs batted in 156 games for the Dodgers.
 A look at Robinson’s sabermetric numbers are interesting to say the least.
 Robinson put up WAR numbers of 9.6 (1949) and 9.7 (1951).
 That is an elite number.
 In fact, Robinson put up a total WAR of 61.5 in his 10 years.
 That’s an average of a 6.15 per season.
 A six and a half win player is viewed by modern-day criteria as an elite all-star.
 Robinson truly had a great career.

-On this April 15th, we here at East Village Times remember the man, and hope that his legacy lives on for ever.
+On this April 15th, we here at East Village Times remember the man, and hope that his legacy lives on forever.
 The wisdom he showed was well beyond its time.
-The man was also a great ball player, and if not for the segregation, could have had even better numbers.
+The man was also a great ball player, and if not for the segregation, he could have had even better numbers.
 Robinson started in the major leagues at the age of 28.
-Can you imagine what he could have accomplished, if he just started a little bit earlier?
+Can you imagine what he could have accomplished if he just started a little bit earlier?